About Our Affiliation

 Red Sox Scholars Program

 Scholars tour the medical center to learn about health care and science careers.
-Each student is paired with a BIDMC employee, who encourages the students in their academic and social development.
+Each student is paired with a BIDMC employee, who encourages the student in their academic and social development.

 Health Care Issue Promotion